(no personal care*)

 Definitions of care as given by CQC registration guidance:

 The definition of personal care is broader than that used in previous registration systems.
+Definitions of care add in personal care not just care.
 It covers:

 (a) Physical assistance given to a person in connection with:

 (i) Eating or drinking (including the administration of parenteral nutrition);